COVID-19 (Coronavirus Disease 2019)

 CDC biosafety guidance can be found at https://www.cdc.gov/coronavirus/2019-nCoV/lab/lab-biosafety-guidelines.html.
 We strongly encourage each laboratory to perform a risk assessment for their facility and the procedures they will perform on a suspect COVID-19 patient.
 After performing this risk assessment you may choose to implement additional biosafety practices, such as enhanced PPE, when working with suspect COVID-19 patients/specimens.
 A clinical laboratory biosafety Risk Management Program Assessment Checklist is available for use https://www.aphl.org/programs/preparedness/Biosafety-and-Biosecurity/Documents/Clinical_Lab_Assessment_Checklist_Final.pdf.

-To meet the growing need for COVID-19 testing the WLSH strongly encourages Clinical Labs to bring on testing in their labs.
+To meet the growing need for COVID-19 testing the WSLH strongly encourages Clinical Labs to bring on NAAT testing in their labs.

-NEW Wisconsin SEOC Survey Tool for Lab Capacity
+IMPORTANT Wisconsin SEOC Survey Tool for Molecular Testing Lab Capacity https://covidlabsurvey.wi.gov

-This tool is intended as a means to track testing capacity and supply needs in the State of Wisconsin.
+This tool is intended as a means to track molecular COVID-19 testing capacity and supply needs in the State of Wisconsin.
 This data will be used to inform on supply procurement strategies and resource allocation.
 Individual lab information will only be viewable to Public Health Agencies.
-Aggregate data for the State will be publically available.
-Please update the information for your lab anytime there is a significant change in testing. https://covidlabsurvey.wi.gov
+Aggregate data for the State will be publicly available.
+Please update the information for your lab under the following scenarios:

-- Starting testing with a new COVID-19 assay or platform
+- When you start testing with a new COVID-19 assay or platform

-- A major supply limitation affecting your ability to perform testing
+- To report or remove a major supply limitation affecting your ability to perform testing

-FDA EUA Cleared Tests are available for use in Clinical Laboratories and purchase from the manufacturer.
-Check the FDA Website for the most up to date list of approved tests: https://www.fda.gov/medical-devices/emergency-situations-medical-devices/emergency-use-authorizationshttps://www.fda.gov/emergency-preparedness-and-response/mcm-legal-regulatory-and-policy-framework/emergency-use-authorization#2019-ncov
+FDA EUA Cleared Tests are available for use in Clinical Laboratories.
+WSLH does not endorse any products.
+Check the FDA Website for the most up to date list of approved tests:

 - Cobas SARS-CoV-2 (Roche)